// section 1

 2.1 · Agents alongside humans: how to add AI without firing people.

 The thesis post.
-Why "AI as a tool for your existing team" beats "AI as a replacement," with concrete patterns from customer support, design, and ops.
+Why AI as a tool for your existing team beats AI as a replacement, with concrete patterns from customer support, marketing, ops, and finance.
 The math on productivity per person, the trust-building cycle, and how to explain it to a nervous team.

 2.2 · AI customer support: replace nothing, multiply your one CS rep.